sahil-gusain/learningReact/README.md

 # Hooks in React
 Hooks are used to give functional components an access to use the states and are used to manage side-effects in React.
 They let developers use state and other React features without writing a class useState is used to update the value of the variable so we can update the value of at any estate returns the array with variable at 0 index and function at index 1
+useRef hook provides a way to create a multiple reference to a value or an element that persists across component renders.

 let [count,setCount] = useState(12);
 useCallback